lukeed/taskr/docs/README.md

 Unwrap the source globs and returns a promise.

-This method can be used when creating plugins that need to expand the source globs, usually to bypass IO operations, for example, linting / testing plugins.
+This method can be used when creating plugins that need to expand the source globs in advance, for example, linting / test kind of plugins.

 ```js